Wai Ren

 In the Records of the Grand Historian he was listed by Sima Qian as the eleventh Shang king, succeeding his brother Zhong Ding (仲丁).
 He was enthroned in the year of Gengxu (庚戌) with Ao (隞) as his capital.
-During his reign there was a rebellion from Shang's vassals of Pei (邳) and Xian (侁) peoples.
+During his reign there was a rebellion from Shang's vassals of Pi (邳) and Xian (侁) peoples.
 He ruled for 15 years (although the Bamboo Annals claim 10 years) before his death.
 He was given the posthumous name Wai Ren and was succeeded by his son He Dan Jia (河亶甲).

 Oracle bone script inscriptions on bones unearthed at Yinxu alternatively record that he was the tenth Shang king, given the posthumous name Bu Ren (卜壬) and succeeded by his youngest brother Jian Jia.